-B. ASSESSMENT
+C. ASSESSMENT

-The assessment of the adult or emancipated minor's goals, skills, needs and challenges naturally centers on the client.
-However, any assessment completed must be a family assessment since the client is part of the family and is often considered head of the family.
+The assessment of the Work-Eligible Individual's goals, skills, needs and challenges naturally centers on the participant.
+However, any assessment completed must be a family assessment since the participant is part of the family and is often considered head of the family.
 In addition, making life better for the family can be a motivational factor in the case management process.
 Assessment begins at application and does not end until case management stops.

 If the applicant indicates he is disabled or has a disability as outlined in Section 1.25, the Worker must use the DFA-WVW-ADA-1 to make any appropriate referrals to agencies that may be able to provide appropriate services to the participant.
-This form is used to make the referral.
-The DFA-WVW-ADA-1A is completed to follow-up on the referral and record the outcomes and services that were received.
+The DFA-WVW-ADA-1A is completed to follow-up on the referral and records the outcomes and services received.
 The DFA-WVW-ADA-1A is placed in the client file.